-How to Plan a Water Garden
+How to Install a Paver Sidewalk

 The first step in constructing a circular labyrinth is to mark out its dimensions.
 Place a stake to mark your labyrinth's center point.
 Use a long tape measure to measure out the radius of the labyrinth, then circle the stake at the same distance to mark the labyrinth's diameter.
 Establish the radius and mark that length all the way around the center point using marking spray.

 If you have a large project on your hands, it's best to use a front-end loader for digging (Image 1), or hire an excavation company to do the work.
 Since a front-end loader is not great at cutting curves, you should use a shovel to pre-cut the curves into the turf.
 Then the loader can lift up the turf and carry it away.

 The next step is to prepare the base.
 You should dig your base 6 to 8 inches deep.
 Dig deeper for the base if the labyrinth is going to be in a high traffic area.
 Next, use a compactor to compact the base.
 Compacting will create an even foundation for the pavers (Image 2).